Babies who sleep on their tummies have a higher risk of cot death.

 If your baby vomits or spits up while sleeping on their back, it will go back down their oesophagus.

-The oesophagus is a long muscular tube that connects throat with stomach.
+The oesophagus is a long muscular tube that connects the throat with the stomach.
 It is underneath the trachea (windpipe).
-Sleeping on their back means gravity brings vomit back down to their stomach.
+If your baby sleeps on their back it means gravity brings vomit back down to their stomach.

 When babies are sleeping on their tummy, vomit will pool at the opening of their trachea.
 This makes it more likely your baby could choke.

 Putting your baby to sleep on their back does not increase the risk of choking if they vomit

 Feet to the foot of cot

 Place your baby to sleep with their feet to the foot of the cot, crib, moses basket or pram.
 This means they cannot wriggle down under the covers and suffocate.